Understanding the Medicare Late Enrollment Penalty

 Medicare Part D penalty

 There is a late penalty premium for not joining a Medicare Part D drug plan when you first become eligible for Medicare.
-Generally, you are late if you did not join within 3 months after you first got Medicare Part A or Part B.
+Generally, you are late if you did not join within 3 months after your Medicare Part A or Part B becomes effective.

 You do not have to pay the penalty if you are eligible for the Extra Help with costs.

 You may not have to pay the penalty if you qualify for a Special Enrollment Period (SEP) because you had other drug coverage that is as good as Medicare (creditable coverage) at the time you turned 65.
 Examples of creditable coverage include:

 - Coverage through your job or your spouse’s job, OR

 - Retiree coverage, OR

 - Coverage through the Veterans Administration.

 In 2016, the average monthly prescription drug premium is $34.10.
 Therefore, the penalty fee will be calculated as 1% of $34.10, or 34 cents, times the number of months you are late enrolling in Part D. If you were 12 months late in enrolling, your penalty would be $4.08, rounded to $4.10 per month paid on top of the $34.10 premium, totaling $38.20.
 This amount may go up each year you’re enrolled in a Part D plan.